datacentricdesign/iob22/code-practice/01-user-interaction/step4.md

 ---

+Variables and inputs get us close to a user interaction.
+To close the loop, we need to write back to the user: this is the concept of `output`.

-In combination with variables and input, the final concept we need is output.
-An output is an information coming out of our programme.
+An output is information coming out of our programme.
 It has one element:

-* _message_: text to write to the user
+* `message` text to write to the user

 The algorithm for the output looks like this:

-_Output the text message_
+_Output the text `message`_
 {: .fs-5 .ls-10 .code-example }

 To realise this in Python we can write: